illegalprime/intro-java/README.rst

 --------

 slides/
-  The latex sources for lecture slides
+  The LaTeX sources for lecture slides

 guides/
-  reStructuredTex sources for HTML guides
+  reStructuredText_ sources for HTML guides

 code/
   Source code used in lectures

 syllabus/
-  reStructuredTex sources for course syllabi
+  reStructuredText_ sources for course syllabi

 project/
-  The SBT project directory
+  The SBT_ project directory

 Using SBT
 ---------